aimanecouissi/aspnetcore-cinema-booking-web-application/README.md

-# CINEMA BOOKING WEB APPLICATION 🎥
+# CINEMA BOOKING WEB APPLICATION 🎬

-Welcome to the Cinema Booking Web Application repository!
-This web application was built as a personal project using ASP.NET Core and SQL Server.
-It allows for easy online purchase of movie tickets, enabling users to search for movies, showtimes, and make purchases.
-The backend system is accessible to cinema management for managing movies and showtimes.
+A personal project built with ASP.NET Core and SQL Server that allows users to search for movies, select showtimes, and complete secure online bookings.
+The application includes a Stripe payment integration and an admin panel for managing the movie catalog.

 ## FEATURES ✨

-- **Movie Search** 🔍 Users can search for movies and view detailed information.
+- **Movie Search** — Browse and search the movie catalog by title and genre.
-- **Showtime Selection** 🎬 Users can choose showtimes and book tickets online.
+- **Showtime Selection** — Choose from available showtimes and screening dates.
-- **Secure Payment** 💳 Integrated payment system for secure transactions.
+- **Secure Payment** — Complete bookings with integrated Stripe payment processing.
-- **Admin Panel** 🎟️ Cinema management can manage movies through the backend system.
+- **Booking Management** — View and manage reservations from a dedicated user interface.
+- **Admin Panel** — Add, edit, and delete movies, showtimes, and screening dates.

 ## TECHNOLOGIES 🚀

-- **ASP.NET Core** 🌐 High-performance, cross-platform framework for building web applications.
+- **ASP.NET Core** — Framework for building the web application backend.
-- **SQL Server** 🗄️ Relational database management system for storing application data.
+- **SQL Server** — Relational database for storing movies, showtimes, and bookings.
-- **HTML/CSS/JavaScript** 🖥️ Frontend technologies for building the user interface.
+- **Stripe** — Payment processing integration for secure online transactions.
-- **Bootstrap** 📱 Frontend framework for designing responsive and mobile-first websites.
+- **HTML/CSS/JavaScript** — Frontend markup, styling, and interactivity.
+- **Bootstrap** — Responsive UI component library.

 ## DEMO 🎬

-Explore the application in action by watching the video demonstration available on [YouTube](https://youtu.be/md3oHAhkOto).
+Watch the demo on [YouTube](https://youtu.be/placeholder).

 ## INSTALLATION ⚙️

-To run the application locally, follow these steps:
+> This guide assumes you have Visual Studio, the .NET SDK, and SQL Server installed.

-1. 📥 Clone the repository to your local machine.
+1. Clone the repository and open `CineAimane.sln` in Visual Studio.
-2. 🗄️ Set up SQL Server and create a new database for the application.
-3. 🛠️ Configure the database connection settings in the application code.
-4. 🔄 Ensure that the required NuGet packages are restored.
-This should be done automatically by Visual Studio or the .NET CLI based on the dependencies listed in the project's `.csproj` file.
-5. 📝 Navigate to the `appsettings.json` file in the project directory.
+2. Open `appsettings.json` and update the following values:
+   - Connection string pointing to your SQL Server instance.
-6. 🔑 Locate the `StripeSettings` section and replace the `PublishableKey` and `SecretKey` values with your own Stripe API keys.
-You can obtain these keys by signing up for a Stripe account and creating a new project.
+   - `PublishableKey` and `SecretKey` with your Stripe API keys from the [Stripe Dashboard](https://dashboard.stripe.com/).
-7. 📊 Run migrations to create the necessary database schema and seed initial data.
+3. Import `CineAimane.sql` into SQL Server to create the schema and load the sample movie data.
-8. ▶️ Build and run the application using Visual Studio or the .NET CLI.
+4. Build and run the project from Visual Studio.

 ## CONTRIBUTING 🤝

 Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:
+To contribute:

-1. 🍴 Fork the repository.
+1. Fork the repository.
-2. 🌿 Create a new branch (`git checkout -b feature/my-new-feature`).
+2. Create a new branch (`git checkout -b feature/my-new-feature`).
-3. ✨ Make your changes.
+3. Make your changes.
-4. 📝 Commit your changes (`git commit -am 'Add some feature'`).
+4. Commit your changes (`git commit -am 'Add feature description'`).
-5. ⏫ Push to the branch (`git push origin feature/my-new-feature`).
+5. Push to the branch (`git push origin feature/my-new-feature`).
-6. 📬 Create a new Pull Request.
+6. Open a Pull Request.

 ## LICENSE 📄